BerndiVader/MythicMobsExtension/README.md

 	- customsummon{t=mobname;tag=<target.uuid>} @self

 	This summon the mob mobname and add the uuid of the target to the summoned mobs scoreboard.

+	Use invisible=inv option to summon the mob invisible.